bbc/bigscreen-player/docs/tutorials/XX-mocking.md

 ### `triggerError()`

 Triggers a non-fatal error which stalls playback.
-Will be dismissed when any call to Bigsceen Player is made which results in a state change, or with mocking hooks `changeState()` or `triggerErrorHandled()`.
+Will be dismissed when any call to bigscreen Player is made which results in a state change, or with mocking hooks `changeState()` or `triggerErrorHandled()`.

 ### `triggerErrorHandled()`

-Makes Bigsceen Player handle an error - changes the URL if multiple were passed in, and the list hasn't already been exhausted, and resumes playback if Mock Bigsceen Player is automatically progressing.
+Makes bigscreen Player handle an error - changes the URL if multiple were passed in, and the list hasn't already been exhausted, and resumes playback if Mock bigscreen Player is automatically progressing.